 Complaints and feedback

 Sometimes people may feel that they aren’t getting the right support from us, we want to know when this happens so that we put things right and improve the way we work.

-Complete the complaint form if you’re unhappy with the service we provide so that we can investigate it.
+If you are unhappy with the service provided please complete the complaint form so that we can investigate it.

-Return the complaints form to firstname.lastname@example.org or by post to Social Care Wales, Southgate House, Wood Street, Cardiff, CF10 1EW.
+If you are unable to complete the form online, click on the complaint form below to print it.
+You can return this complaints form to firstname.lastname@example.org or by post to Social Care Wales, Southgate House, Wood Street, Cardiff, CF10 1EW.